 In April 2007 the School Organisation Committee agreed a proposal to extend the age range of the school to become a full Primary, educating children up to the age of 11.

-There is a designated 23 place nursery unit, running both morning and afternoon sessions.
-The morning session runs from 08.45 – 11.45 a.m. and the afternoon session is from 12.45 – 3.45 p.m.
+There is a designated 23 place nursery unit, running morning sessions from 08.45 – 11.45 a.m.
 Children are normally admitted to the nursery at the beginning of the term after their third birthday.

 Prior to entry, the nursery teacher and nursery nurse schedule a home visit to become acquainted with the child in his/her home situation and to explain daily running arrangements to the parents.